Do I Need Financial Responsibility?

 - The vehicle is involved in a traffic collision.

-Insurance companies in California are required by law (California Vehicle Code [CVC] §16058) to electronically report private-use vehicle insurance information to the Department of Motor Vehicles (DMV).
-Insurance companies are exempt from electronically reporting insurance information for vehicles covered by commercial or business insurance policies.
+Insurance companies in California are required by law (California Vehicle Code [CVC] §16058) to electronically report private-use vehicle information and as of January 1, 2023, Commercial and Fleet vehicle insurance information.

-Electronic reporting of insurance information and programming changes that took effect in 2006, allow DMV to monitor insurance coverage and take appropriate actions through vehicle suspension as required by law.
+Electronic reporting of insurance information and programming changes that took effect in 2006 and 2023, allow DMV to monitor insurance coverage and take appropriate actions through vehicle suspension as required by law.

 Law enforcement and court personnel have electronic access to insurance status on DMV records.

 What Are the Minimum Liability Insurance Requirements for Private Passenger Vehicles (California Insurance Code §11580.1b)?

 - $30,000 for injury/death to more than one person.

 - $5,000 for damage to property.

 Liability insurance compensates a person other than the policy holder for personal injury or property damage.

 Comprehensive or collision insurance does not meet vehicle financial responsibility requirements.